bml-research/data_analysis_bml/excel/excel_11_data_visualization.md

 *<sub>Figure 35: Pivot chart.
 Average of Heart rate from different Physical activity categories.
 Chart title and axis labels added.</sub>*

+>You can also plot the median heart rate using Power Pivot.
+Follow the steps from the [Data Analysis](./excel_08_data_analysis.md) section describing Power Pivot.

 ---